`@vuecs/forms` is only needed for the `useSubmitButton()` helper shown

 Notes

-• Setting tag="a" renders the button as <a>.
-The structural busy class still applies, but the native disabled attribute is a no-op on anchors — guard navigation via your own click handler if you mount the button as a link.
+• Setting as="a" (or :as="RouterLink" / :as="NuxtLink") renders the button as a link / component.
+The structural busy class still applies, but the native disabled attribute is a no-op on non-button targets — the component emits aria-disabled="true" instead, and you should guard navigation via your own click handler if you mount the button as a link.

 • The loading prop is also passed as a themeVariant (loading: true), so themes can target the busy state via a variant if they want a custom look beyond the structural pulse.